 One of the most potent strains, and the one with perhaps the most intriguing backstory, is the fabled Penis Envy mushroom.

 If the first thing you notice about Penis Envy mushrooms is their name, you’re not alone.
-But if you look past their polarizing nom de psychédélique, which derives not from any Freudian side-effects but from their distinctive shape, you’ll find a strain of fungi whose effects are legendary for both their potency and distinctiveness, and whose history crosses paths with some of the most famous figures in all of psychedelia.
+Their polarizing nom de psychédélique derives not from any Freudian side-effects but from their distinctive shape.
+Looking past that, this strain of fungi is legendary for both potency (they’re arguably the strongest cubensis strain) and distinctiveness.
+And their history crosses paths with some of the most famous figures in all of psychedelia.

 Let’s start at the beginning.
 Though unconfirmed, the enduring myth of Penis Envy mushrooms is that they were originally discovered in the depths of the Amazonian Rain Forest by legendary psychonauts Terrence and Dennis McKenna.
 The brothers were in the midst of a journey through Columbia seeking new psychedelically active plant life when they stumbled across a massive growth of fungi they didn’t recognize, with long and thick stems and undersized caps.
 After sampling the mushrooms with the help of local guides, they realized these were indeed a kind of p. cubensis, the psilocybin-containing mushrooms that had come to be the centre of their trip.
 The brothers transported spore samples (which, because they don’t contain any psilocybin, were legal to possess at the time) and began sharing them for cultivation among their network of like-minded scientists.